guilhemmarchand/TA-azure-blob-archiving/docs/deployment.rst

 - For SHC configurations (Search Head Cluster), extract the tgz content in the SHC deployer and publish the SHC bundle

-- For indexer in cluster deployment, extract the tgz content in the cluster master in master-apps and pubish the cluster bundle
+- For indexer in cluster deployment, extract the tgz content in the cluster master in manager-apps and pubish the cluster bundle

 Upgrades
 ========